 Manorbier offers some of the best views along the Pembrokeshire coast.
 The small and friendly Welsh village could be described as an "ideal village" offering all that a visitor staying in a local holiday rental could desire at any time of the year in a most attractive and peaceful location.
 Visitors won't have to wander too far afield for sight-seeing and relaxation on their holiday.
 The village boasts a wonderful Norman Castle (complete withs a small souvenir shop where tickets can be bought to go round it), a lovely old Norman church and, of course an untterly fabulous, sheltered beach!

 A spacious open plan Victorian terraced cottage in the heart of the seaside village of Manorbier, 5 miles west of Tenby in south Pembrokeshire.
-The cottage was completely refurbished in 2009 to a high standard (5 star rating with Tourist board).
+This large luxury coastal cottage has been restored to a high standard (Visit Wales 5 star).
 Pets welcome.

 - Sleeps 8